LataSingh07/Course_Selling_Backend/README.md

 Create a course selling app
-Initialize a new Node.js project
+--Initialize a new Node.js project
-Add Express, jsonwebtoken, mongoose to it as a dependency Create index.js
+--Add Express, jsonwebtoken, mongoose to it as a dependency --Create index.js
 Add route skeleton for user login, signup, purchase a course, sees all courses, sees the purchased courses course Add routes for admin login, admin signup, create a course, delete a course, add course content.
 Define the schema for User, Admin, Course, Purchase